 Arbitration is a method of resolving a dispute between two or more parties by neutral, qualified individuals, who serve as decision-makers after weighing the facts of each case presented.
 The decision-makers are called arbitrators.
+Awards are rendered by independent arbitrators who are chosen by the parties to issue final, binding decisions.
+FINRA makes available an arbitration forum—pursuant to rules approved by the SEC—but has no part in deciding the award.
 Arbitration of securities disputes against brokerage firms, brokers, or both provides a prompt and inexpensive means of resolving issues.
 There are certain laws governing the conduct of an arbitration proceeding.
 The most important of these is perhaps the fact that an arbitration award is final and binding, subject to review by a court only on a very limited basis.
 Parties should also recognize that arbitrating their claims precludes them from pursuing the same claims through the courts.

 The arbitration process begins with a party filing a Statement of Claim with FINRA.
 The party who files the Statement of Claim is called a claimant.
 The party against whom the Statement of Claim is filed is called the respondent.
 The Statement of Claim should provide the details of the dispute, including relevant dates, names of entities and individuals involved, and the type of relief requested and the respondents from whom the claimant is seeking relief or damages.
 The type of relief a claimant may request, includes, but is not limited to, actual monetary damages, interest, and specific performance.